Here you can learn how bloggers work,

 Over lunch, I responded to the followers’ comments.

 More shooting over dinner.
 After that, I used the evening to post on Weibo and other platforms.

-For breakfast, I tried a bowl of authentic Lanzhou lamian, then took the high-speed train from Lanzhou to Zhangye’s Minle County.
+For breakfast, I tried a bowl of authentic Lanzhou lamian, then took the bullet train from Lanzhou to Zhangye’s Minle County.
 I wrote and edited photos during the journey, and while eating lunch I responded to comments from my followers.

 Drove to Biandukou, where I’m staying in a little cabin.

 Saw the most stunning rapeseed and rode the mountain on horseback.